 The Regular Submission offers researchers the possibility to collect cross-sectional and longitudinal data with up to four experimental groups and five minutes survey time per wave.
-Our new two-stage submission procedure is more convenient and faster.
-In the first stage, we will review your submission internally within four weeks to check the formal fit with the GESIS Panel.
+It is designed in two stages: In the first stage, we will review your submission internally within four weeks to check the formal fit with the GESIS Panel.
 Conditional upon a positive review, you will be invited to submit your full proposal in the second stage.
 The stage two submission will be subject to an external double-blind peer review process.
 Data collection and data usage within the regular proposal submission is free of charge.
 There are no deadlines for the regular proposal submission.

 - Fill out the Submission Form Stage 1 (491 kB).